Edit

 "eventType": "SendJSON",

-"eventData": { "event": "score_update", "json": { "score": 42 } }
+"eventData": { "event": "score_update", "json": "{\"score\":42}" }

 }

+json is sent as a string.
 SAMMI Panel dispatches this as a SAMMISendJSON DOM CustomEvent on document so third-party scripts embedded in the panel can react to it.